 On Facebook, there’s an algorithm that decides how many people will see your posts.
 On Twitter, whatever you Tweet bury under layer upon layer of other Tweets within minutes.
 These two platforms also reward a higher frequency of posting, which requires you to be even more engaged with the platform.
 But on Instagram, things are a little bit different.
 There’s no algorithm to decide the fate of your posts.
 There’s not a constant onslaught of other content that threatens to drown yours like there is on Twitter.
 And you can get away with one post a day easily, and still see good results.
 So it’s a completely different game than Facebook’s or Twitter’s.
 And these aren’t the main benefits, which come from the fact that Instagram’s users are young, relatively wealthy, and ready to engage and be engaged.

 Instagram is expected to achieve a great deal of growth – it’s not excluded that it will reach the one billion mark in the coming years.
 So if you get on the bandwagon now, you can still say you did it relatively early.
 Not that there are no businesses that are using Instagram at the moment – there are, and there will be a lot more of them.

 Another major benefit is Instagram’s tie with mobile.
 If you anything about Internet use or e-commerce, you know that mobile is on the rise.
 More people are using their smartphones or tablets to browse the Internet, access their social media, or shop online.
-With Instagram, you have a fast-growing network that’s accessed via the fastest growing segment of devices.
-This is another thing that is expected to propel growth, and provide palpable benefits to your business.
-So if you’re not using Instagram yet to grow your business, you might want to get into it, and do it quickly.
+With Instagram, you have a fast-growing network that’s accessible via the fastest-growing segment of devices.
+This is another thing that expects to propel growth and provide palpable benefits to your business.
+So if you’re not using Instagram yet to grow your business.
+You might want to get into it and do it quickly.